dainakai/phdemo/README.md

 ```

 Visualizes particle tracking results with color-coded trajectories and smoothed paths using post-processed data, compared to the raw visualization in `plotwithnopostproc.jl`.

+`Allclean.sh` can be used to clean up the project directory by removing all generated files except for the original images.